 AI in Practice Delegating Past Your Own Ceiling Cloudflare is powerful enough to extend anything Ghost can't do.
 The problem is complexity.
 Claude Code changed that by operating the layer I previously couldn't reach.

-Guests That Should Behave Bots are modern guests.
+AI in Practice Guests That Should Behave Bots are modern guests.
 Most are welcome.
 But when they arrive in disguise with a real browser and spike your analytics, hospitality has limits.
 A Cloudflare story.

 AI in Practice Claude Code Routines and the Access Problem Claude Code's new Routines feature ran my Google Calendar briefing immediately, no setup.
 The reason: authentication was already there.